zackrspv/frameworks/operations/sop-template.md

 # SOP Template
-*Standard Operating Procedures that people actually read.*

-Too many orgs think SOPs are 40-page PDFs nobody ever looks at again.
-That’s why their processes keep breaking.
-A real SOP should be short, actionable, and alive.

-## 🎯 Purpose
-- Capture the “why” — if you don’t say why it matters, people will ignore it.
-- Provide a repeatable set of steps that reduce mistakes and re-work.
-- Establish ownership so the process doesn’t rot.
+SOPs should be simple.
+If they’re 40-page binders nobody reads, they’re useless.

+A real SOP tells people why the process matters, who owns it, and what the steps are.
+That’s it.
+One page if possible.
+If it takes longer, link out to scripts or configs, don’t jam them in.

-## 📂 Structure
+## Structure
 **Title:** [Process Name]
 **Owner:** [Role / Team]
 **Last Updated:** [Date]

 ### 1. Purpose
-Explain why this SOP exists.
-What problem does it prevent?
-What outcome does it guarantee?
+Why this SOP exists.
+What problem it prevents or what outcome it guarantees.

 ### 2. Scope
-Who this SOP applies to.
-(Teams, roles, or functions.)
+Who this applies to.
+Teams, roles, functions.

 ### 3. Steps
-List out the steps.
-Keep it short, clear, and numbered.

-1. Step one (action, tool, or trigger)
+1. Step one
-2. Step two (expected output)
+2. Step two
-3. Step three (handoff or completion)
+3. Step three

+Keep it tight.
+If people need a 20-step guide, they won’t follow it anyway.

 ### 4. Exceptions
-Edge cases, alternate paths, or “don’t do this unless…”
+Edge cases.
+“Only do this if…”

 ### 5. Review Cycle
-How often it should be updated, and by who.

----

-## 💡 My Notes
-- Keep SOPs on a single page whenever possible.
-- Link out to scripts, configs, or screenshots — don’t jam them into the doc.
-- Review quarterly.
-If it’s not reviewed, assume it’s stale.
-- If there’s no **owner**, it’s not an SOP.
-It’s just a note.

----
+Who reviews it and how often.
+Quarterly works.

-## 📝 Example
+## Example
 **Title:** Password Reset Requests
 **Owner:** IT Support Lead
 **Last Updated:** Sept 2025

 1. Verify user identity against HR system.
-2. Reset password in directory service.
+2. Reset password in directory.
 3. Force MFA re-enrollment.
-4. Send confirmation email and close ticket.
+4. Send confirmation email.
+Close ticket.

 Exceptions: C-level requires manual approval from CIO.
-Review Cycle: Quarterly, by IT Security Lead.
+Review Cycle: Quarterly by IT Security Lead.

----

-## 🚨 Reminder
+## Notes
-SOPs without a “why” become ignored checklists.
-Always capture why the process exists and who owns it.
+- If there’s no “why,” nobody cares.
+- If there’s no owner, it will rot.
+- One page beats ten every time.